xtaran/telegram-bot-send-to/README.md

 ### Start a Chat with Your New Bot

-Find your bot by e.g. the chosen user name by searching for it in contacts.
+Find your bot by e.g. searching for the chosen user name in the contacts.
 Click on the bot and press the Start button shown in bot chat pane.